-The Climate Protection Action Committee - CPAC - has looked at what that goal would mean, that is, what Cambridge will need to do in order to reduce emissions by 80 percent.
+The Cambridge Climate Committee - CCC - has looked at what that goal would mean, that is, what Cambridge will need to do in order to reduce emissions by 80 percent.
+The CCC was formerly known as the Climate Protection Action Committee (CPAC).
 They envision that we will have harnessed the capabilities of residents, businesses, and institutions to transform Cambridge into a city that:

 - Comprises energy efficient buildings